johnpapa/vscode-peacock/README.md

 Inspiration comes in many forms.
 These folks and teams have contributed either through ideas, issues, pull requests, or guidance.
 Thank you!

 - the VS Code team and their incredibly [helpful guide for creating extensions](https://code.visualstudio.com/api/get-started/your-first-extension?wt.mc_id=github-oss-jopapa)
+- Here are some great [examples for extensions](https://github.com/Microsoft/vscode-extension-samples) from the VS Code team

-- Key Contributors of PRs:
+* Key Contributors of PRs:

   - [@josephrexme](https://twitter.com/josephrexme) for the name
   - [@musicfuel](https://twitter.com/musicfuel) for the icon
   - [@kushalpanda](https://twitter.com/kushalpanda) for the HTML color name support
   - Implemented reset for each settings that isn't selected (by <https://github.com/souzara>)

-- Key Contributors of issues, reviews, and/or ideas:
+* Key Contributors of issues, reviews, and/or ideas:
   - [@codebeast](https://twitter.com/codebeast), [@\_clarkio](https://twitter.com/_clarkio), [@burkeholland](https://twitter.com/burkeholland), [JulianG](https://github.com/JulianG),[@samjulien](https://twitter.com/samjulien)

 ![Sketchnote](./resources/peacock-sketchnote.png)